morvai577/spotify-nextjs/README.md

-# spotify-nextjs
+# music-player-nextjs

-A spotify client built using Next.js.
+A music full-stack serverless application built using Next.js.
 This project is purely for learning purposes, so that I can learn how to build a modern full-stack app from start to finish.

 ## Getting Started